top of page

 Why it works.

-Time in natural environments stabilises heart rate, reduces cortisol and activates the body's rest and recovery state.
-These physiological changes support attention, reduce anxiety and improve mood.
+Time in natural environments stabilises heart rate, reduces cortisol and activates the body's rest and recovery state — supporting attention, reducing anxiety and improving mood.
 For children who are dysregulated or struggling, these effects are not incidental — they are what makes learning possible.

-Research shows that Forest School produces significantly higher levels of physical activity than even an active school day, with girls' activity levels equal to boys' — suggesting a less gendered learning environment.
+Forest School produces significantly higher physical activity levels than even an active school day, with girls' activity equal to boys'.
 Greater nature connectedness is associated with reduced hyperactivity, fewer behavioural difficulties and improved prosocial behaviour.
 Spending at least 120 minutes per week in nature is associated with good health and wellbeing.

-Ofsted's 2008 report Learning Outside the Classroom — how far should you go? found overwhelming evidence that learning outside the classroom contributes significantly to raising standards and the quality and depth of learning — and is most effective when planned, integrated and progressive across the curriculum.
+Ofsted's 2008 report Learning Outside the Classroom — how far should you go? found overwhelming evidence that LOtC contributes significantly to raising standards — and is most effective when planned, integrated and progressive across the curriculum.

 Research & Policy References